-Valuing Barclays stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Barclays's overall performance.
-However, analysts commonly use some key metrics to help gauge the value of a stock.
+Valuing a stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of overall performance.
+However, analysts commonly use some key metrics to help gauge value.

-Barclays's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 15x.
-In other words, Barclays shares trade at around 15x recent earnings.
+Barclays's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 6x.
+In other words, Barclays shares trade at around 6x recent earnings.

 That's relatively low compared to, say, the trailing 12-month P/E ratio for the FTSE 250 at the end of September 2019 (19.71).
 The low P/E ratio could mean that investors are pessimistic about the outlook for the shares or simply that they're under-valued.

 However, Barclays's P/E ratio is best considered in relation to those of others within the banks-diversified industry or those of similar companies.

 Barclays's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.2871.
 A PEG ratio below 1 can be interpreted as meaning the shares are not overvalued given the current rate of growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Barclays's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 However, it's sensible to consider Barclays's PEG ratio in relation to those of similar companies.

 TTM: trailing 12 months